apache/flink-ml/docs/content/docs/operators/feature/minhashlsh.md

                                         Types.INT,
                                         TypeInformation.of(SparseVector.class))));

-        // Creates a MinHashLSH estimator object and initializes its parameters MinHashLSH lsh =
+        // Creates a MinHashLSH estimator object and initializes its parameters.
+        MinHashLSH lsh =
                 new MinHashLSH()
                         .setInputCol("vec")